devulrix/Gmail2Obsidian/readme.md

 # Gmail → Obsidian (Plain Markdown Export)

-A minimal Chrome MV3 extension that exports the **currently open Gmail message or thread** to clean Markdown and saves it via Chrome’s **Save As** dialog—perfect for dropping into an Obsidian vault.
+A Chrome Manifest V3 extension that exports the text from the **currently open Gmail message or anexpanded thread of messages** to clean Markdown and saves it directly into your Obsidian vault (clipboard-first, via `obsidian://`), or falls back to file download when necessary.

 - ✅ Subject, sender, timestamp, `source_url`
 - ✅ Participants (YAML list)
 - ✅ Line breaks after DIV/SPAN so text doesn’t run together
-- ✅ Thread-aware (controls to include/trim history)
+- ✅ Supports multiple messages in a thread (only the parts you expand)
 - ✅ All processing runs locally in your browser

 ---

 ## Why

-Email is often where decisions and info live.
+Email often contains important decisions and information.
 This extension turns an open Gmail message (or thread) into a tidy Markdown note you can file in your second brain.
+The current Obsidian plugin, Web Clipper, does not support Gmail.
+This extension fills that gap.

 ---

 ## Features

+- **Toolbar popup.** Manage settings and export right from the extension’s popup (no new tab for settings).
-- **One‑click export.** Click the toolbar button on any Gmail message/page.
+- **One-click export.** Click **Export current email** in the popup.
 - **Frontmatter.** YAML properties (title, source, exported, from, date, participants).
-- **Thread controls.**
+- **Thread support.** Exports any messages you manually expand inside a thread.
-  - **Limit to last N messages** — optional (0 = all)
+- **Last-N limit.** Optionally limit export to the last N messages (0 = all expanded).
-- **Robust extraction.** Targets Gmail’s stable body containers and walks the DOM, inserting sensible line breaks (paragraphs, spans, `<br>`).
-- **Resilient.** If Gmail tweaks CSS, you can adjust selectors in Options.
+- **Clipboard-first.** Sends Markdown to clipboard, then calls `obsidian://new?clipboard=true`, so notes appear directly in your vault without hitting URL length limits.
+- **Fallbacks.** If clipboard fails, tries a `content=` URI; if too large, saves as `.md` via Chrome Downloads.

 ---